zack-bitcoin/slasher/README.md

 ### POB(proof of burn) consensus

-blocklength: Each block requires the burning of a certain percentage of all coins.
-The total number of coins has a half-life number of blocks.
-Perhaps every 20,000 blocks, the total number of money gets decreased in half.
-Length is measured in total number of coins.
-Less coins means it is a longer chain.
+blocklength: Each block requires the burning of a certain percentage of all coins, which causes the total number of coins to decrease exponanetially according to a half-life.
+Length is measured by how many coins were burned to produce the chain.

 security: A N coin transaction isn't secure until it is buried under at least N coins of length.